 In 1977 another producer, Roy Webb, got him to be the first club DJ to play at a radio station, WKTU FM.
-The radio station was creating a show to have famous DJs playing continuous music throughout the entire four hour show, just like in the dance clubs.
-He also toured in Dallas, Texas - daVinci; Beverly Hills, California - Max 151; Charlotte, North Carolina - 20th Century Fox; Louisville, Kentucky - Octaves.
+The radio station was creating a show to have famous DJs playing continuous music throughout the entire four-hour show, just like in the dance clubs.
+He also toured in Dallas, Texas - daVinci; Beverly Hills, California - Max 151; Charlotte, North Carolina - 20th Century Fox; Louisville, Kentucky, Paul Anka's Jubilation - Octaves.
 After that, Las Vegas called, and he was on his way to "Kill Disco", televised nationally at Club Money.
-He also worked at Paul Anka's Jubilation.

-In the new millennium he is also reaching for new levels in playing; embracing the new technology and feeling confident as he entertains his audience.
-He has teamed up with wonderful friends in the industry; iconic DJ’s like Robbie Leslie and John Benitez, among others, to bring new concepts to their audience.
+In the new millennium, he is also reaching for new levels in playing; embracing the new technology, and feeling confident as he entertains his audience.
+He has teamed up with wonderful friends in the industry; iconic DJ’s to bring new concepts to their audience.

 With no signs of slowing down he can say, without exception....What a Life!